 Only the current year of the Notes to Schedule of Employer Contributions below needs to be included in the notes to this schedule.
 However, any factors that significantly affect trends in the Schedule of Employer Contributions at any point in the ten-year period should also be included in the notes to this schedule.
-We believe such a note may be needed to indicate the change in assumptions that were recognized in the 2015 valuation that was the basis of this ADC, but it is our expectation that System staff will make the final determination regarding any notes needed for this schedule and are available to provide any additional information that they may need for this purpose.
+We believe such a note is not needed to indicate the change in assumptions that were recognized in the 2015 valuation that was the basis of this ADC since it was already reflected in the FY 2018 rate, but it is our expectation that the System's staff will make the final determination regarding any notes needed for this schedule and are available to provide any additional information that they may need for this purpose.

-Table V-4 Schedule of Employer Contributions FY 2018 Actuarially Determined Contribution (ADC) \$ 1,179,328 Contributions in Relation to the ADC 1,179,328 Contribution Deficiency/(Excess) \$0 Covered Payroll (Payroll) \$ 7,893,762 Contributions as a Percentage of Payroll 14.94%
+Table VI-4 Schedule of Employer Contributions FY 2019 Actuarially Determined Contribution (ADC) \$ 1,212,666 Contributions in Relation to the ADC 1,212,666 Contribution Deficiency/(Excess) \$0 Covered Payroll (Payroll) \$ 8,116,908 Contributions as a Percentage of Payroll 14.94%